Respite Care 607-05-70-45-20-01

 Overnights

-A respite care episode is defined as no greater than 4 calendar days per week.
+A respite care episode is defined as no greater than 4 consecutive calendar days in a 7-day period.

 Non-overnights